ravendb/docs/Documentation/5.4/Raven.Documentation.Pages/client-api/session/querying/text-search/using-regex.python.markdown

 # Using Regex

 To return only documents that match regular expression,
-use the `Regex` method which enables RavenDB to perform server-side pattern matching queries.
+use the `where_regex` method which enables RavenDB to perform server-side pattern matching queries.

 The supplied regular expression must be [.NET compatible](https://docs.microsoft.com/en-us/dotnet/api/system.text.regularexpressions.regex?view=netframework-4.7.1).